rome/tools/crates/rome_analyze/CONTRIBUTING.md

 _**your test cases are placed inside the wrong group, you won't see any diagnostics**_.

 Since each new rule will start from `nursery`, that's where we start.
 If you used `just new-lintrule`, a folder that use the name of the rule should exist.

 Otherwise, you have two options:

-- Create a single file called like the rule name, e.g. `useAwesomeTricks.js`, `useAwesomeTricks.tsx`, etc.
+- Create a single file called like the rule name, e.g. `myRuleName.js`, `myRuleName.tsx`, etc.
   The extension of the file matters based on which kind of file you need to test;

-- Create a folder called `useAwesomeTricks/`, and then create various files where you want to create different cases.
+- Create a folder called `myRuleName/`, and then create various files where you want to create different cases.
   These options are useful if your rules target different super languages, or you want to split your cases among different files.

 If you chose to create a folder, a common pattern is to create files prefixed by `invalid` or `valid`.
 The files prefixed by `invalid` contain code that are reported by the rule.
 The files prefixed by `valid` contain code that are not reported by the rule.

-Files ending with the extension `.jsonc` are handled in a different way.
+Files ending with the extension `.jsonc` are differently handled.
 These files should contain an array of strings where each string is a code snippet.
-For instance for the rule `noVar`, the file `invalidScript.jsonc` contains:
+For instance, for the rule `noVar`, the file `invalidScript.jsonc` contains:

 ```jsonc
 [